bitwuzla/bitwuzla/docs/cpp/classes/bitwuzla.rst

 and unsat assumptions via :cpp:func:`bitwuzla::Bitwuzla::get_unsat_assumptions`;
 and printing the currently asserted formula via :cpp:func:`bitwuzla::Bitwuzla::print_formula()`.
+The current statistics can be retrieved as a mapping from statistic names to values via :cpp:func:`bitwuzla::Bitwuzla::statistics()`.

 Bitwuzla further supports configuring a **termination callback** via :cpp:class:`bitwuzla::Terminator`, which implements a callback function